collective/volto-hydra/README.md

 # Volto Hydra (volto-hydra)

-A volto addon to turn Plone Volto into a decoupled editor for headless Plone.
+A Google summer of code project to create a proof of concept of volto addon to turn Plone Volto into a decoupled editor for headless Plone.

+Why does it matter?

+If you already use volto
+- you can develop frontends with faster load times and less risky future volto upgrades

+If you don't use volto
+- it will lower the learning curve by allowing you to use your preferred frontend stack.

+If you are already using plone headless
+- this will improve the editor experience with just a few lines of code

+Why Hydra?
-Why Hydra? because it lets you have many frontends (heads) written in many framework all connected to the same body (plone) while still letting you edit the content directly into your frontend.
+- it lets you have many frontends (heads) written in many framework all connected to the same body (plone) while still letting you edit the content using a volto like editing UI

-It is a GSoC project to prove with the following goals
-- Provide an editing UI as similar to Volto as possible (with some Quanta design ideas)
-- Do so with the simplest integrator instructions possible

-It's Volto without having to learn any Volto.

 ## Want to try the editor?